JvanKatwijk/qt-dab/README.md

 one labeled with "xx").

 The data in stored in a file in xml format.
-The history can be cleared by a click of the right mouse button, clicking on a channel:servicename combination with the left mouse button will cause the software to attempt to set the channel and select the name.
+The *history* can be cleared by a click of the right mouse button, clicking on a channel:servicename combination with the left mouse button will cause the QT-DAB software to attempt to set the channel and select the name.

 ![Qt-DAB with sdrplay input](/qt-dab-3.3-history.png?raw=true)

-*This feature is experimental*

 ---------------------------------------------------------------------------
 Comment on some settings